 One of the single greatest ways to save money on your wedding is to host your ceremony and reception in one place.
 Most all-in-one venues will provide the ceremony and reception space, as well as the catering.
 They may also include other services like photography, videography, or even a bridal suite.
 Plus, if your ceremony and reception are in the same venue, you can cut down on travel and unnecessary costs.

 Your wedding should be a joyous occasion and one you'll remember for a lifetime, regardless of your budget.
-If you want to get married without having to spend an arm and a leg, these 10 clever ways to save money on a wedding can help you cut down your wedding budget and make your big day more affordable.
+If you want to get married without having to spend an arm and a leg, try some or all of the clever ways to save money on a wedding.
+In the long run, it can help you cut down your wedding budget and make your big day more affordable.